Intelligent-Machines-and-Materials-Lab/MuJoCoBlueberryModeling/progress.md

 Honestly, just makes it easier to keep track of when problems like the above happen.
 For the time being, I'm just using the example from the procedurally-generated tree to make different variations of brown.

+Started re-tuning the controller but didn't quite finish.

 7/22/25